stevenbrown125/personal-portfolio/content/blog/2020/Language Learning Strategies II - Understanding what’s going on/index.md

 [https://www.teachthought.com/learning/how-the-brain-works-and-how-students-can-respond/](https://www.teachthought.com/learning/how-the-brain-works-and-how-students-can-respond/)

 This article provides TONS of different research in regards to neural plasticity and its effects on language acquisitions, music training, and life!
-I wouldn’t read the whole thing line by line but you can jump around a bit and see what type of effects learning music and language have on the brain
+I wouldn’t read the whole thing line by line but you can jump around a bit and see what type of effects learning music and language have on the brain.

 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3834520/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3834520/)